 There are several ways to define and reference all the resources in a JasperReport.

 In environments without JasperReports Server, reports are stored in the file system, and shared resources are usually stored on a network drive accessible to all developers and users.
 This solution is sometimes impractical, as you can't always add such resources to the classpath, and the use of absolute paths has its own limitations.
 Also, storing the resources in the file system discourages their reuse.
 Developers may invest time recreating resources because they don't know they exist.

 When you upload your JRXML to the repository, your file references become valid repository references, and you can store all your resources in well-known locations in the repository.
-This simplifies the process of uploading your reports, because you don’t have to upload the resources each time.
-Also, you can manage these resources either through Jaspersoft Studio, the JasperReports Server user interface, or the server’s APIs.
+This simplifies the process of uploading your reports, because you don't have to upload the resources each time.
+Also, you can manage these resources either through Jaspersoft Studio, the JasperReports Server user interface, or the server's REST API.
 For example, when you update a logo image, all reports that reference that resource display the new logo.

 Absolute references are the URIs of resources in the JRXML of a report.
 A path may refer to the file system where the JRXML was created, but when uploaded to the server, it refers to folders in the repository.